Find Malpractice Insurance in

 Get a Quote

-Illinois Professional Liability - 2025 Guide
+Illinois Professional Liability: 2026 Guide

-Physicians in Illinois face some of the highest malpractice premiums in the nation, particularly in Cook County, where costs are significantly higher than in other areas of the state.
-Despite some reductions in premiums in recent years, Illinois remains a challenging environment for physicians due to its unfavorable legal climate and large jury awards.
-ISMIE Mutual Insurance Company is the largest insurer in Illinois.
+Illinois continues to rank among the states with the highest medical malpractice premiums, particularly in Cook County, where costs are significantly higher than in many other parts of the state.
+Although some premium reductions have occurred over the past decade, Illinois remains a difficult market due to an unfavorable legal climate and the prevalence of large jury awards.

 Medical Malpractice Insurance Requirements in Illinois